tcardwell-seismic/cadmium-coding-test/README.md

   - Star Count
 - Be sure to write your code (both front-end and back-end) in a way that can be extended in the future (for example, if we also wanted to integrate with other platforms such as BitBucket)

+# Submission
+Push your submission to a branch on this repository with the name `submissions/{your-name}`

 # Good Luck!